-Playlists are found on the MAXX-2400 FTP directory in the lists folder.
-They are simple text files with the extension .LST.
-Refer to Appendix D

-Playlist Management for more information.
+Playlists are found in the MAXX-2420-EX's FTP directory in the lists folder.
+They are simple text files with the extension .lst.
+Refer to Appendix D, Playlist Management for more information.

 Editing Playlists

 Removing Clip from a Playlist